MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authentication-concepts/index.md

 - [Application Authenticity](../application-authenticity/)
 - [Direct Update](../../using-the-mfpf-sdk/direct-update)
 - LTPA

+Also available are two security-check implementations: `CredentialsValidationSecurityCheck` and `UserAuthenticationSecurityCheck`.

 > Learn more about security checks in the [Creating a Security Check](../creating-a-security-check/) tutorial.